stuartpringle/hangman/README.md

 Hangman is a simple vue.js (version 3) app developed by Stuart Pringle.
 You can see it in action here: [https://hangman.stuartpringle.ca](https://hangman.stuartpringle.ca)

-For information on the best ways to edit/work on this project, visit [https://vuejs.org/guide/quick-start.html](the official Vue3 documentation)
+For information on the best ways to edit/work on this project, visit [the official Vue3 documentation](https://vuejs.org/guide/quick-start.html)

 ## Project Setup